AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/create-and-manage-groups/create-a-group.md

 title: Create a group
 description: As an Adobe Workfront administrator, you can create groups to organize users and projects and to assign access rights within Workfront.
 author: Caroline
-feature: "System Setup and Administration, People Teams and Groups"
+feature: System Setup and Administration, People Teams and Groups
 role: Admin
+exl-id: 4a039619-0943-4b5b-ba7a-1ad9b5c11df0
 ---
 # Create a group

 <!--